Mikaela/shell-things/etc/firefox/policies/README.md

 ## Search engines

-> Policy SearchEngines is only allowed on ESR
+> Policy SearchEngines is only allowed on ESR.

+Thus DuckDuckGo extension is installed by default so when testing this policy I won't have to see Google.

 ## See also